lindaluu13/task-management/README.md

 ## Project Overview

 A full stack task management web application.
-It features secure JWT authentication, user role management, a fully tested REST API, and a MySQL database.
+It features secure JWT authentication, a fully tested REST API, and a MySQL database.
 Each user can sign up, log in, and manage their personal task list.
 The frontend consumes the backend's RESTful API.

 | Layer        | Technology                |